kawikathomas/PiSetup/README.md

     git clone https://github.com/mcfadden/PiSetup.git ~/PiSetup

+### Usage

+Run the setup script and select which items you wish to install

+    sudo ~/PiSetup/setup.sh

-Pick a script, and run it.
-At this time, these scripts are available:
+At this time, these items are available:

 - [ruby](#ruby)
 - [PostgreSQL](#postgresql)
 - [NGINX](#nginx)
 - [Upstart](#upstart)
 - [wiringPi](#wiringpi)

-To run an install script:

-    ~/PiSetup/scripts/<script>.sh
-    # Example
-    ~/PiSetup/scripts/ruby.sh

 ## Scripts